compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 The story of how the database came around is fascinating.
 It sheds light on the author's mindset and SQLite general coding culture.

-DRH holds a computer science doctorate in computational linguistics whithout taking prior programming courses.
+DRH holds a computer science doctorate in computational linguistics without taking prior programming courses.
 He also has a masters in electrical engineering and went to work for Bell Labs!
 [9]